 Love is a formidable force, an essential human need, and yet so hard to explain.
 Unconditional love is something every Christian parent aspires to give, as Jesus gives to us.
 If you want to learn more about unconditional love in the bible, read on.

 Unconditional love requires understanding and intention.
 It’s important not to let your feelings lead your love.
 Maybe that sounds funny to you.
 Isn’t love a feeling?
 Not entirely.
 God is love and has given us instructions on how to love well.
-Let’s dig in to what the biblical meaning of love.
+Let’s dig into the biblical meaning of love.

 This contains affiliate links.
 I may earn commissions at no extra cost to you, if you shop through the links on this page.
 Read my full affiliate disclosure.